topo-gps/ios-manual/en/routes/routes_record.rst

 will be made.
 This suggestion appears in the title field if you do not enter a title yourself.
 If you do not enter a title, the suggestion will be used when saving the route.

-To ensure automatic title suggestion functions properly, the option :ref:`‘Addresses - Find automatically’ <settings-addresses>` should be enabled in the settings.
+To ensure automatic title suggestion functions properly, the option :ref:`‘Addresses - Find automatically’ <sec-settings-addresses>` should be enabled in the :ref:`settings <ss-settings>`.

 If you press the '>' on the right hand side of the title you can add an URL.